uetke/website_content/blog/python/03_HDF5_python.rst

 In the example above you can see that we are opening the dataset, modifying its first 200 values, and appending new values to the elements in the position 200 to 299.
 Reading back the file and printing some values proves that it worked as expected.

-Imagine you are acquiring a movie but you don't know how long it would be.
+Imagine you are acquiring a movie but you don't know how long it will be.
 An image can be thought as a 2D array and a movie is nothing more than stacking several 2D arrays.
 Therefore, to store movies we have to define a 3-dimensional array in our HDF file, but we don't want to set a maximum duration, therefore the third axis of our dataset shouldn't have a fixed maximum.
-This is done like so:
+This is done as follows:

 .. code-block:: python